weishengwu/eShopOnContainers---msft/Roadmap.md

 ## Next major release

-Features that will be included in the next major release.

-To Be Decided (TBD)
+To Be Decided (TBD).
+We had a recent release.
+[Check them out](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Release-notes)

 Check the [backlog](Backlog) for candidate features.